 Ferguson is a UCLA graduate, earning a Ph.D. in computer science.
 His father taught Game Theory at the same university.
 The mathematical basis for poker strategy is dictated by game theory – if you ever heard a poker player say “GTO”, it stands for Game Theory Optimal.
 Ferguson got a very early education in game theory from his father who would bring home special board games to study.

 Ferguson found poker early on as well.
 He started regularly playing the game with his friends at the age of 10.
-They started to make trips to Las Vegas to play poker tournaments when Ferguson was only 17 – below the legal gambling age, but still managing to get in the games at the time.
+They started to make trips to Las Vegas to play poker tournaments when Ferguson was only 17 – below the legal gambling age, but still managing to get into the games at the time.
 He decided to make poker his profession late in his life, at age 32 after the 1995 World Series.

 → Live Tournaments ←